Sports, Monday, March 1st

 The No. 5 West Burlington girls’ basketball team is ready to fly tonight when they open their 2021 State Tournament push against the West Lyon Wildcats in quarterfinal action.

-West Burlington is led by senior Sydney Marlow who averages 13.7 points and 7.3 rebounds per game.
+West Burlington is led by senior Sydney Marlow, a career 1,000 point scorer, who averages 13.7 points and 7.3 rebounds per game.

 Sophomore Abby Bence is second on the team with 13 points and 6.9 rebounds per contest.